 The other two benefit programs administered by SSA do not require beneficiaries to have made contributions under the Federal Insurance Contributions Act (FICA).
 Survivor benefits provide support to family members when a spouse or parent dies.
 Finally, the SSI program pays benefits to those with limited means who either suffer from a disability or have reached the age of 65.

 The amount of Fulton County SSDI benefits awarded to an applicant will vary from one SSA worker to another.
-Unlike workers’ compensation programs, which may pay benefits based on a set schedule according to the type of disability, SSA calculates SSDI benefits based on the wages earned by workers during a person’s career.
+Unlike workers’ compensation programs, which may pay benefits based on a set schedule according to the type of disability, SSA calculates SSDI employee benefits based on the wages earned by workers during a person’s career.

-Earnings on which an employee has paid Social Security taxes are averaged, and then the agency applies a formula to calculate a base figure on which to set benefit amounts.
+Earnings on which an employee has paid Social Security taxes are averaged, and then the agency applies a formula to calculate a base figure on which to set employee benefit amounts.
 The formulas are adjusted slightly every year.
 In addition, each year the amount of benefits a claimant may receive is capped.
 It is important to note that, if the claimant receives benefits through other government programs such as workers’ compensation, the SSA may reduce the amount of SSDI benefits paid to that claimant.

 After the SSA approves an award of SSDI benefits in Fulton County, the recipient will be paid starting six months after the onset of their disability, as calculated by the agency.
 The six month period begins with the first full month of disability.

-The agency pays benefits the month after they accrue.
+The agency pays employee benefits the month after they accrue.
 So, in the example above, the first payment would be sent in January of the year after the disability began.
 In some situations, a claimant may be eligible to receive back pay.
 If back pay is appropriate, the amount will be calculated based on the date of the onset of the disability and date of the application for SSDI benefits.

 When a worker qualifies to receive SSDI benefits in Fulton County, certain family members may also become eligible for benefits.
 These include: